nestauk/cci_nepal/README.md

 - `shelter_test_evaluation.xlsx`
 - `wash_test_evaluation.xlsx`

 These contain the survey predictions and evaluation metrics for each shelter and wash/dignity NFRI items respectively.
-For the prediction files, the first set of columns will contain the feature names and the next set will contain the NFRI items with a 0 to 1 probability as to whether they are the item is essential.
+For the prediction files, the first set of columns will contain the feature names and the next set will contain the NFRI items with a 0 to 1 probability as to whether they are the item is predicted as essential.

 ## Directory structure